 The mainstream Student Development department has 2 dedicated teaching rooms for intervention groups and a Study Hub for independent work.

 The ARC is an Additionally Resourced Centre for students with specific and complex learning needs, who have a diagnosis of Autism.
 Places are allocated by the local authority via a selection panel.
 The purpose is to cater for small groups of students in a safe, nurturing and differentiated setting, so that individual needs are met and individual progress is made.
 ARC staff are experienced teachers and SSA’s who are well trained in Autism needs in particular.

 Year 7 and Year 8 ARC

-- The students in the ARC are taught as a separate group in a range of small classrooms, currently located in the Learning Support department.
+- The students in the ARC are taught as a separate group in a range of small classrooms, currently located in the Student Development department.

 - Year 7 and 8 are taught separately but opportunities for inclusion within mainstream activities are embedded within the curriculum.